When everyone's met a Biden in Delaware, how hard will it be to find a jury?

 Starting today, that dynamic will likely be on display in a downtown Wilmington federal courtroom as jury selection begins in the trial of Biden's son Hunter over a trio of gun charges.

-Potential jurors ― all from New Castle County ― won't be asked if they have had any interaction with the Biden family, according to the court's proposed voir dire in the case, but they will be asked about any connections to the Bidens.
+Potential jurors won't be asked if they have had any interaction with the Biden family, according to the court's proposed voir dire in the case, but they will be asked about any connections to the Bidens.

 "Are you, any member of your immediate family, or close friends acquaintances with Robert Hunter Biden or any member of his family?" reads the seventh of 47 questions listed on the jury selection document.

-Note: EDITOR'S NOTE: This story has been updated to clarify that potential jury members for this federal trial were drawn from across Delaware, not just New Castle County, as the trial is in federal court.